My Ongoing Obsession with Wallpaper: Best Choices

 I swore I’d never hang wallpaper in my house again.
 After first moving to my current home, I papered five rooms right away and put a border in one room.
-And that was before peel and stick papers became popular.
+And that was before peel and stick papers became popular!
 I hung the paper by myself the old fashioned way.
-Eventually I tired of the prints after several years and had to strip the walls in order to paint them.
+Eventually I tired of the prints after several years and stripped the paper off the walls in order to paint them.
 Luckily I pre-treated the walls so removal was easy.

 William Morris Wallpaper in EntrywayPhoto by Vicki Simon Interior Design